 Think of a pop culture entity, one with astronomically high popularity marks and an undying affinity from white people, and what comes to mind?
 If your answer wasn’t Drake or Friends, you're lying to yourself.

 Drake is the Friends of hip-hop.
 Period.
-He’s a pop culture machine, sometimes fantastic, other times contrived and hacky.
-Both Friends and Drake will live on forever until the mutant cockroaches from the nuclear fallout Trump caused with a tweet will be the only ones with Netflix or Spotify access.
+He’s a pop-culture machine, sometimes fantastic, other times contrived and hacky.
+Both Friends and Drake will live on forever until the mutant cockroaches from the nuclear fallout Trump caused with a tweet are the only ones with access to Netflix or Spotify.

 Drake and Friends are both just fine.
 They are always enjoyable—with a stench of overrated that you can’t ever truly be mad at—even if you aren’t totally satisfied either.